-When you plan to buy groceries, Use cash spending and let children deal with payment and change collection.
+When you plan to buy groceries, use cash spending and let the children deal with payment and change collection.

-Let your children manage the change in their piggy bank, savings and let them deposit money in their bank account at regular monthly or quarterly intervals.
+Let your children manage the change in their piggy bank and savings, and let them deposit money in their bank account at regular monthly or quarterly intervals.

 Activity – Money Counting

-Let your children deal with lots of coin counting in coin pusher machines across UK holidays and children activities places.
+Let your children deal with lots of coin counting in coin pusher machines across the UK during UK holidays and in children’s activity places.

-Encourage them to witness that you lost a few pounds/coins in coin pushing machines as ultimately you do lose at such machines.
+Encourage them to witness your loss of a few pounds/coins in coin pushing machines, as you will eventually lose at such a game.

 Let children understand what money is used for

-As your child becomes more familiar with money, they will start to understand how it is used on day to day basis.
+As your child becomes more familiar with money, they will start to understand how it is used on a day-to-day basis.

-This includes the many different ways people can pay for things.
+This includes different ways people can pay for things.

 - List the things you will be doing with your child over the next few days, including going on holiday and buying snacks.